-Statement of changes in property, plant and equipment For the year ended December 31, 2020 (Expressed in thousands of New Taiwan Dollars)
+Statement of changes in property, plant and equipment For the year ended December 31, 2021

 Please refer to Note (6)(f).

 Statement of changes in investment property

 Please refer to Note (6)(g).

 Statement of changes in intangible assets

 Please refer to Note (6)(h).